resbaz/hpc/tutorial_1.rst

 ----------

 I called it a shell script above because that's what it is.
 But in HPC terminology it can also be called a PBS script.
-PBS is the job scheduling system used on this cluster.
+PBS - Portable Batch System - is the job scheduling system used on this cluster.

 Below is an example script that we will work through line by line to get an understanding of similarities and differences between shell and PBS scripts.